-- · progress and preliminary results of clinical trials; - anticipated regulatory filings, requirements and future clinical trials; - market acceptance of our products and the estimated potential size of these markets; - · our anticipated future capital requirements and the terms of any capital financing; and - timing and amount of future contractual payments, product revenues and operating expenses.
+- · progress and preliminary results of clinical trials; - anticipated regulatory filings, requirements and future clinical trials; - market acceptance of our products and the estimated potential size of these markets; - · our anticipated future capital requirements and the terms of any capital financing; and - · timing and amount of future contractual payments, product revenues and operating expenses.

 While these forward-looking statements made by us are based on our current beliefs and judgments, they are subject to risks and uncertainties that could cause actual results to vary from the projections in the forward-looking statements.
-You should consider the risks below carefully in addition to other information contained in this report and in our Annual Report on Form 10-K for the year ended December 31, 2002 before engaging in any transaction involving shares of our common stock.
+You should consider the risks below carefully in addition to other information contained in this report before engaging in any transaction involving shares of our common stock.
 If any of these risks occur, they could seriously harm our business, financial condition or results of operations.
 In such case, the trading price of our common stock could decline, and you may lose all or part of your investment.